Brian Dennehy: Theater

 Dennehy won two Tony Awards, both times for Best Lead Actor in a Play.
 His first win was for Death of a Salesman (for which he also won a Laurence Olivier Award for the production's London run), in 1999, and the second was for Eugene O'Neill's Long Day's Journey into Night in 2003.
 Both productions were directed by Robert Falls and were originally produced at the Goodman Theatre company in Chicago, Illinois.
 His acting in the "Salesman" was called "the performance of Dennehy's career".

 On stage, Dennehy frequently performed in the Chicago theater world, and made his Broadway debut in 1995 in Brian Friel's Translations.
 In 1999, he was the first male performer to be voted the Sarah Siddons Award for his work in Chicago theater.
 He made a return to Broadway in 2007 as Matthew Harrison Brady in Inherit the Wind opposite Christopher Plummer, then returned again opposite Carla Gugino in a 2009 revival of Eugene O'Neill's Desire Under the Elms.

 In fall 1992, he played the lead role of Hickey in Robert Falls's production of Eugene O'Neill's The Iceman Cometh at the Abbey Theatre in Dublin.

-In 2008, Dennehy appeared at the Stratford Shakespeare Festival, in Stratford, Ontario, Canada, appearing in All's Well That Ends Well as the King of France, and a double bill of plays, Samuel Beckett's Krapp's Last Tape and Eugene O'Neill's Hughie, where Dennehy reprised the role of Erie Smith.
+In 2008, Dennehy appeared at the Stratford Shakespeare Festival, in Stratford, Ontario, appearing in All's Well That Ends Well as the King of France, and a double bill of plays, Samuel Beckett's Krapp's Last Tape and Eugene O'Neill's Hughie, where Dennehy reprised the role of Erie Smith.
 In 2010, he was inducted into the American Theatre Hall of Fame.
 In December 2010, he returned to Ireland to play Bull McCabe in the Olympia Theatre of Dublin's stage version of John B. Keane's The Field.

 In 2011, Dennehy returned to the Stratford Shakespeare Festival in the role of Sir Toby Belch in Shakespeare's Twelfth Night.
 He also played Max in Harold Pinter's The Homecoming, the first Pinter work to be produced there.

 In April through June 2012, he played the role of Larry Slade in the Eugene O'Neill play The Iceman Cometh at the Goodman Theatre in Chicago, which he reprised in 2015 when the production, with most of the Goodman Theater production cast, was revived at the BAM Harvey Theater in Brooklyn, New York, New York.

-Stolen valor
+Military service

-Dennehy enlisted in the United States Marine Corps serving from 1958 to 1963, including playing football on Okinawa.
+Dennehy enlisted in the United States Marine Corps, serving from 1958 to 1963, including playing football on Okinawa.
 In several interviews, he described being wounded in combat and repeatedly claimed to have served in Vietnam.

 In 1999, he apologized for misrepresenting his military record, stating: "I lied about serving in Vietnam, and I'm sorry.
-I did not mean to take away from the actions and the sacrifices of the ones who did really serve there ...
+I did not mean to take away from the actions and the sacrifices of the ones who did really serve there...
 I did steal valor.
 That was very wrong of me.
 There is no real excuse for that."